One-Click Packet Capture

 Attention

-First, ensure that your current computer and device are on the same network segment, or have a USB connection.
-We’ll assume 192.168.0.2 is the IP of the phone device running FIRERPA.
-Second, make sure you have properly cloned the project tool code and installed the relevant dependencies, and verify that mitmproxy has been successfully installed on the command line (you can verify by entering mitmdump on the command line).
+First, ensure your computer and device are on the same network segment, or have USB connectivity.
+For the following examples, we assume 192.168.0.2 is the IP address of the mobile device running FIRERPA.
+Next, make sure you have successfully cloned the project repository and installed all required dependencies.
+Verify that mitmproxy is correctly installed by running mitmdump in your terminal.

-If you don’t have Python or are not familiar with cloning and dependencies, you can download startmitm.exe from our release page.
-It is a packaged version of startmitm.py, which you can run without installing Python.
-This is a console program, and the command parameters are the same as startmitm.py (this file may be reported as a virus, please decide whether to use it yourself).
+If you don’t have Python or are unfamiliar with cloning repositories and managing dependencies, you can download startmitm.exe from our release page.
+This is a packaged version of startmitm.py, allowing you to perform packet capture without installing Python.
+It’s a console application with command-line arguments identical to startmitm.py.
+(Note: This file may trigger antivirus alerts; please decide whether to use it at your discretion.)

 Basic Packet Capture